In Stockholm, the capital of Sweden, there is a building called “Stockholm City Hall,” built-in 1923.

 At first glance, the floor may look plain for a dinner party venue.

-However, the floor is designed to be subdued in order to emphasize the color of the evening gowns of the female participants when they get off their evening dresses at the dinner party.
+The floor is designed to be subdued to emphasize the color of the evening gowns worn by female participants at the banquet.

 “Golden Hall” was used for the ball